freakzlike/vue-service-model/docs/api/base-model.md

   // Primary key field can be defined with FieldDef attribute 'primaryKey: true' public get pk (): string | number | null

+  // Return unbound static field by name.
+  // Throws NotDeclaredFieldException if field name is not in fields public static getField (fieldName: string): Field

-  // Return field by name.
+  // Return bound field by name.
   // Throws NotDeclaredFieldException if field name is not in fields public getField (fieldName: string): Field
 }